firstwiki/original_archive/index.php/FVC/index.html.md

 references to FIRST.
-By March 2005, FIRST had announced a new pilot Vex competition, open to 50 teams, to compete in a pilot Vex competition at the Georgia Dome, during the 2005 FIRST [Championship Event](/index.php/Championship_Event "Championship Event" ).
+By March 2005, FIRST had announced a new pilot Vex competition, open to 50 teams, to compete in a pilot Vex competition at the Georgia Dome, during the 2005 FIRST [Championship Event](Championship_Event "Championship Event" ).
 There were 53 Vex teams which competed in the pilot competition.

 [[edit](/index.php?title=FIRST_Tech_Challenge&action=edit&section=3 "Edit